 |Start Date||April 14, 2014|

 Change in mouth pain using a 0 to 10 numerical analogue scale [Time Frame: Baseline and 5, 15, 30, 60, 120, and 240 minutes after treatment on day 1]

 |Secondary Outcome Measures||

-Change in mouth pain using crossover analysis [Time Frame: Up to 4 hours after treatment on day 3]
+Maximum graded adverse events using Common Terminology Criteria for Adverse Events (CTCAE) [Time Frame: Up to 4 hours after treatment on day 3]

 Use of alternative analgesics [Time Frame: Up to 4 hours after treatment]